 It was chaotic, joyous, life-affirming and featured so many guests that we probably missed a few.
 Kylie Minogue duetted with Lipa on One Kiss and Electricity, FKA twigs offered us a masterclass in pole dancing, Angèle was on hand to sing Fever and The Blessed Madonna spun it all together from an elevated DJ desk.

 It was nuts, and as un-2020 as you can get.
 It’s what the year needed, and five million people agreed, probably making Lipa more cash in one night than any global tour possibly ever could.

 The 1970s and 1980s that Future Nostalgia, Club Future Nostalgia and Studio 2054 reference were awash with appallingly trashy TV spectaculars that tried to make spending Saturday night at home a fun, acceptable alternative to going out.
 It’s ironic that in the year we had to stay at home, Dua Lipa managed to do just that.

 It’s therefore doubly ironic that it also made us want to get back on the dancefloor even more.

-Photo: Dua Lipa official Facebook page
+Photo: Break My Heart video clip screenshot / Dua Lipa official Facebook page

 Unlike many news and information platforms, Emerging Europe is free to read, and always will be.
 There is no paywall here.
 We are independent, not affiliated with nor representing any political party or business organisation.
 We want the very best for emerging Europe, nothing more, nothing less.
 Your support will help us continue to spread the word about this amazing region.